function-gallery/function-template/README.md

 - boilerplace css inserted into your html file to center your canvas
 - a second "seeded random function" - that determines it's values directly from the hashed seed
 - Global helper variables: M = Math, W = Window, D = Document

+The CSS injected is this:

+  html, body {
+    margin: 0;
+    padding: 0;
+    box-sizing: border-box;
+  }

+  body {
+    height: 100%;
+    display: flex;
+    align-items: center;
+    justify-content: center;
+    margin: 0;
+    font-family: courier;
+  }

+  canvas {
+    display: block;
+  }

+  Simply add your own styles on top of these to override anything you don't want or to add other styles.

 ## Random